Kaikai8888/expense-tracker-api/README.md

 * edit existing expense
 * delete expense
 * filter expenses by category, year and month simultaneously
+* search by expense name, and work simultaneously with other filter conditions
+* sort by amount or date, and work simultaneously with other filter conditions
 * check subtotal amount of filtered results
 * click X button to clear year and month filtering condition
 * timezone differece issue is managed , and all date value is show in local time